rpiambulance/website/README.md

 * phpMyAdmin container

 To use this, you will need to install docker and docker-compose.
-For Windows and MacOS, it's recommended to instal the [Docker Desktop](https://www.docker.com/products/docker-desktop) which contains everything that you need.
+For Windows and MacOS, it's recommended to install the [Docker Desktop](https://www.docker.com/products/docker-desktop) which contains everything that you need.
 For a Linux distro, find your OS and follow the install directions for it on [this page](https://docs.docker.com/install/).
 You may need to additionally follow the instructions [this page](https://docs.docker.com/compose/install/) to install docker-compose.